Anti-symplectic involution and Floer cohomology: -relative spin structure and orientation

 When we discuss the orientation problem, it suffices to consider the regular parts of the moduli spaces.
 See Remark \ref{rem:thmori} (2).
 By Theorem \ref{thm:ori}, we have an orientation on $\widetilde{\CM}^{\rm reg}(J;\beta)$ for each stable conjugacy class of relative spin structure.
 Including marked points, we define an orientation on $\CM^{\rm reg}_{k+1,m}(J;\beta)$ by

 Here the sub-indices in $\partial D^2_0$ and $\partial D^2_{m+i}$ (resp. $D^2_j$) stand for the positions of the marked points $z_0$ and $z_i$ (resp. $z_j^+$).
-(In Subsection 8.10.2 in \cite{fooobook} we write the above space as $\CM_{(1,k),m}(\beta)$.)
+(In Subsection 8.10.2 in \cite{fooobook2} we write the above space as $\CM_{(1,k),m}(\beta)$.)
 Strictly speaking, since the marked points are required to be distinct, the left hand side above is not exactly equal to the right hand side but is an open subset.
-However, when we discuss orientation problem, we sometimes write as above equation when no confusion can occur.
+However, when we discuss orientation problem, we sometimes do not distinguish them when no confusion can occur.